LobbeyTan/trash_classifier/README.md

 > `roslaunch turtlebot_bringup minimal.launch`

-The you also need to launch the joints_bringup.launch to ready the robot for arm movement
+Then you also need to launch the joints_bringup.launch to ready the robot for arm movement

 > `roslaunch jupiterobot_arm_bringup joints_bringup.launch`

 After all the robot setups, you can run the navigation scripts.
-This script hardcoded the robot movements and make you you remove all the obstacles surround the robot.
+This script hardcoded the robot movements and make sure you remove all the obstacles surround the robot.

 > `source arm_movement.sh`